laszlodus/bank_account/README.md

 Multi-currency Support: Accounts support transactions in multiple currencies, including English Pound (£) and US Dollar ($) and Euro (€).
 Account Operations: Users can perform various operations on their accounts, such as transfer, request loan, and close account.
 Sorting: Transactions within each account can be sorted in ascending order based on transaction amount.

+This project was created as part of the "The Complete JavaScript Course 2025: From Zero to Expert!" course taught by Jonas Schmedtmann on Udemy.
+During the course, I was guided through the development of this application, which allowed me to gain a deeper understanding of modern web development techniques.
+Although this project was built based on the course, my goal was to fully understand its functionality, and now I would be able to build a similar application on my own.